danielthompson/polytope/lib/googletest-1.10.0/docs/advanced.md

 to the front of the name of each test, or alternatively add it to the front of the test suite name.

-For example, the following tests won't be run by googletest, even though they will still be compiled:
+For example, the following tests won't be thread_entrypoint by googletest, even though they will still be compiled:

 ```c++